-Specialist door and door frame supplier and installation contractor in Singapore that will create a good impression for your property
+Professional door and door frame installation and replacement services in Singapore that will create a good impression for your property

-When considering a house – or business – renovation, the question of doors may not immediately spring to mind, but they can play a big part in the overall look and feel of a property.
+When considering a house renovation, the question of doors may not immediately spring to mind, but they can play a big part in the overall look and feel of a property.
 A doorway can help to create a welcoming ambience, an inviting portal that encourages you to step inside.

-As your front door is the one thing people can’t fail to notice as they approach your home, it pays to have an entrance that looks good in itself while reflecting the attractive qualities of what lies behind it.
+Also, since your front door is the one thing people can’t fail to notice as they approach your residence, it pays to ensure the main door and door frame design and installation are done right so that they look good.
+This entrance door would reflect the attractive qualities of what lies behind it.

 - Hinged/passage doors.
 These are one of the simplest and, therefore, cheapest form of doorway.
-They comprise vertical battens, typically tongue-and-groove jointed, and three horizontal ledges (top, middle, and bottom).
-Because of their low cost, they’re also often used with drywall partitions in commercial settings.
+Because of their low cost, they’re also often used with drywall partitions in commercial and industrial settings.

 - Flush/concealed doors.
-They’re often made to look part of the adjacent paneling or cabinetry.
-For these doors to look seamless in rooms, their hinges have to be recessed or hidden from view.
+They’re often made to look part of the adjacent panelling or cabinetry.
+For these doors to look seamless when they’re installed as bedroom doors, their hinges have to be recessed or hidden from view.
 Further, door closers are usually installed to keep them shut at all times.

 - Sliding doors.
 These are suitable for passage ways where doors can hardly be swung open.
 Such doors slide on tracks that can double as design features.
-However, you’ll have to take into consideration the space the door will occupy when it’s opened.
+When installing a sliding door, we’ll take into consideration the space the door will occupy when it’s opened.

-- Pocket doors.
+- Pocket/cavity doors.
 They’re similar to sliding doors, except that the tracks are concealed by cabinetry or the wall.
 And when the doors are opened fully, they become hidden too.
-Hence, this type of doors is ideal for minimalistic interiors.
+Hence, pocket door and door frame installations are ideal for minimalistic interiors.

-- Bi-fold doors.
+- Bi-fold and folding doors.
 They can be used for large openings created between two rooms so that when the doors are opened, these rooms combine to form a single large room.
-They can also be used if you want unobstructed views, or when swing doors or sliding doors can’t be installed due to tight spaces.
+They can also be used when swing doors or sliding doors can’t be installed due to tight spaces.

 - Framed and panelled doors.
 These doors are the most commonly seen in homes.
 The panelling within the wooden frame can be made from various materials including glass.

 - Glass doors.
-Although glass is often used as door panelling, it can also be employed to striking effect as a complete door in itself.
-Glass doors are often found at the rear of a property to provide a view of the outside world.
-Front doors constructed of glass are equally eye-catching; if privacy is a consideration, an alternative is a door with patterned, cut-glass panels inset in a wooden frame.
+Although glass is often used as door panelling, it can be employed to striking effect as a complete door in itself.
+Back doors are often made of glass to provide a view of the outside world.
+They also commonly front offices, retail outlets, and hotels.
 However, glass doors can be expensive, are heavier than other types, and require good maintenance.

 - Aluminium doors.
 Sliding and side-hung doors constructed from lightweight aluminium are suitable for interior and – with their ability to withstand difficult environmental conditions – exterior locations.
 They’re considered to be economical in the long run.